An inflection point where you push your organization through a barrier to scale

 Tell us about the recent Women on Wings CEO Summit you facilitated

 The founders were super open, there was a lot of trust in the room, There was a bit of a fun quarrel, ‘I want to share now, he already went.’
-The issues shared resonated between participants and as we often see they would say, ‘I had that issue too and I dealt with it like this.’
+The issues shared resonated between participants and they would say, ‘I had that issue too and I dealt with it like this.’
 It worked really well.

 *In our follow-up August summit we explored the concept of a business beat, the relevance of building this rhythm and concentrated energy in a scale-up.

-Rosalie has been a Women on Wings expert since 2013.
-She coaches early-stage startups for McKinsey & Company management consulting.
+A Women on Wings expert since 2013, Rosalie pictured above (fifth from the left) coaches early-stage startups for McKinsey & Company management consulting.
 She helps companies improve their execution and operations when they are underperforming.

 Top